emcdo411/omni-pos-360-app/README.md

 ---

+🔧 Replace `yourusername` in the raw URLs with your actual GitHub username (e.g., `emcdo411`) once you push the screenshots to the appropriate repo path:
+`/assets/screenshots/`.

-Let me know when you want to push this into a file or connect it to a real repo.
-I can also generate the PDF supplement for TPMs.
+Let me know if you want me to generate those image paths automatically or create the zipped `assets/screenshots` folder for you to upload.
 ```